documenso/documenso/README.md

 ## Docker

 🚧 Docker containers and images are current in progress.
-We are actively working on bringing a simple Docker build and publish pipeline for Documenso.
+We are actively working on bringing a simple Docker build and publish pipeline for Notario.

 ## Self Hosting